 The recently discovered flaw in OpenSSL sent shockwaves through the security industry, as the widely used library rendered thousands of systems vulnerable to attack.
-This dangerous flaw raises questions about security standards and how the industry will move forward in the aftermath of the bug.

 The recently announced Heartbleed vulnerability has shaken the security world to its roots.
 [Before further discussion, let me point out that neither Globalscape’s EFT platform, CuteFTP, nor Tappin products are vulnerable to the Heartbleed bug.
 Mail Express does have certain configurations that are vulnerable, as documented here, but appropriate remediation has been provided.]

 This error in the wildly popular OpenSSL package might seem like it is overpublicized, but it is not: this is a fatally serious flaw in one of the most fundamental elements of security.
 Every human on the planet using the Internet to transact business is affected by OpenSSL.
 For more than two years, this easily exploitable, high-risk vulnerability has been running unnoticed in over half a million web sites.
 It is bad enough when confidential information like credit card numbers is exposed in a breach.
 However, the magnitude and potential for wrongdoing as an effect of this vulnerability is hard to imagine.
 When Heartbleed left private keys to SSL certificates vulnerable, all of the SSL encrypted traffic on secure sites became susceptible to attacks on many of the most popular sites in the world.
 Worse yet, this vulnerability made it possible for attackers to spoof sites and trick users into giving up valuable information.
 This was all done in a way that was both easy for the attacker and almost impossible for the victim server to detect.